 Newborn infants (neonatology)

-The Sonographer can perform an ultrasound scan on an infant by placing the probe in the newborn's fontanelle (soft spot in the skull) to check for abnormalities in the brain, hydrocephalus and preiventricular leukomalacia (a form of white-matter brain injury).
+The sonographer can perform an ultrasound scan on an infant by placing the probe on the newborn's fontanelle (soft spot on the top of the skull) to check for abnormalities in the brain, hydrocephalus, and periventricular leukomalacia (a form of white-matter brain injury).

 Ultrasound and neurology

-A carotid duplex is a form of carotid ultrasonopgraphy using Duplex ultrasonography, which may include a Doppler ultrasound - a test which can reveal how blood cells move through the carotid arteries.
+A carotid duplex is a form of carotid ultrasonography using Duplex ultrasonography, which may include a Doppler ultrasound - a test which can reveal how blood cells move through the carotid arteries.

-The probe, or transducer is typically placed on the mother's abdomen, but may also be placed in her vagina - transvaginal Sonography.
-A transvaginal scan gives a clearer picture during early pregnancy, and may be a better option for obese mothers.
+The probe or transducer is typically placed on the mother's abdomen, but may also be placed in her vagina - transvaginal sonography.
+A transvaginal scan can provide a clearer picture during early pregnancy, and it may be a better option for obese mothers.